Soy Luna: Season 3 (2018)

 Luna/Sol, has returned with her adoptive parents and her grandfather to the Benson mansion in Argentina.
 The mansion is now theirs. Àmbar has changed her clothing style to gothic and has turned completely dark after the events of the previous seasons.
 A new boy named Erik has fallen in love with Nina and becomes a couple.
-Luna and Matteo gets closer and closer, as Emilia tries to drive them further and further apart, leading to Matteo to have a devastating accident, that leaves him in the hospital for quite some time, and leaves him with more or less memory, than he had before. the Roller Band gets kicked out of their apartment, so they move to Luna's house. and a new boy arrives named Michel, he moves into the house with the Roller Band, and finds an interest in Luna, and they get very close, which makes Matteo very jealous, later, Michel gets an offer to study abroad in Rome, Italy, and he asks Luna to choose for him, it is clear to Luna, that she still loves Matteo.
+Luna and Matteo gets closer and closer, as Emilia tries to drive them further and further apart, leading to Matteo to have a devastating accident, that leaves him in the hospital for quite some time, and leaves him with more or less memory, than he had before. the Roller Band gets kicked out of their apartment, so they move to Luna's house.

+And a new boy arrives named Michel, he moves into the house with the Roller Band, and finds an interest in Luna, and they get very close, which makes Matteo very jealous, later, Michel gets an offer to study abroad in Rome, Italy, and he asks Luna to choose for him, it is clear to Luna, that she still loves Matteo.
 Michel leaves for Rome and tells Luna to fight for Matteo's love, Simon tells Matteo that it was a misunderstanding, that Luna never was in love with Michel, and that Luna loves him. after Matteo hears this, he tells Luna that he loves her, the two get back together happily, and they both kiss.
 Meanwhile, Sharon wants to take revenge on her father and the Valentes and decides to go back to Buenos Aires in several disguises.

+Later in the season, Àmbar reverts to her normal clothing style, changes her attitude, and starts dating Simon.
+During the season, Luna is continuing discovering some other secrets from the past, including why Sharon hates her so much, until she finds a chest, which, according to her, would have all the answers she was looking for.
+Near the end, Sharon, not wanting her to let that to happen, decides to burn the chest so that it will never be used or revealed again, without considering the consequences that would end up causing a fire in the Benson mansion, with her, Luna, Ambar, Alfredo and Rey being affected.

+During the season finale, a month after the fire, Luna finally opens the chest and discovers the reason why Sharon had always held a grudge against her so much since she was orphaned as a baby: sometime after the day, her real parents Lily and Bernie died in the fire that occurred in the mansion at that time.

-Later in the season, Àmbar regained her normal clothing style, changed her attitude and became a couple with Simon.
-During the big series finale, the Roller team started performing with the song "Todo Puede Cambiar" and Luna and Matteo are back together again. Àmbar, Delfi and Jazmin have made up for it and are friends again.
+Ambar finally decides to forgive Sharon after all the mistakes she made. the Roller team started performing with the song "Todo Puede Cambiar" and Luna and Matteo are back together again. Àmbar, Delfi and Jazmin have made up for it and are friends again.
 At the end Luna celebrates her 18th birthday and sings the song "Soy Yo" at her party, concluding the series.